Densu River

 The Densu River is a 116 km long river in Ghana rising in the Atewa Range.
-It flows through an economically important agricultural region, supplies half the drinking water to Ghana's capital city of Accra, and ends in an ecologically significant wetlands at the edge of the Atlantic Ocean.
+It flows through an economically important agricultural region, supplies half the drinking water to Ghana's capital city of Accra.
+The river ends in an ecologically significant wetland delta on the coast of the Atlantic Ocean.
 The Densuano Dam and Weija Dam are situated on the Densu River.

-Densu Basin
+Environment

-The population density of the Densu Basin is approximately 240 persons per square kilometer.
+The delta has been designated a Ramsar site as a wetland of international importance.
+It has also been identified as an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding and wintering waterbirds, especially terns, including western reef egrets, spotted redshanks, and little, black, roseate, common, Sandwich and royal terns.